 In total, up to 10 casinos in Illinois, three race tracks and seven professional sports venues could possibly seek sports betting licenses.
-Professional teams whose sports venues have at least 17,000 can pay a $10 million licensing fee to have on-site sportsbooks.
+Professional teams whose sports venues seat at least 17,000 can pay a $10 million licensing fee to have on-site sportsbooks.

 All three racetracks have applied for full-fledged licenses.